 Students may withhold directory information by notifying the Registrar’s Office in writing within two weeks after the first day of class for the fall and spring terms.
 The institution honors requests for non-disclosure for only one semester; therefore, authorization to withhold directory information must be filed each semester in the Office of the Registrar.

-Students can authorize access for their parent(s) to their education records and allow oral and written communication with University personnel by completing an authorization form and submitting it to the Registrar’s Office.
+Students can authorize access for their parent(s) to their education records and allow oral and written communication with University personnel by completing an authorization form.